antibodyMX/communicado/README.md

 * To @Excommunicado on twitter.
 * Email to the above addresses.

 Access to the lists will always be open and free.
-The RBL will be kept open access and free for as long as possible.
+The DNSBL will be kept open access and free for as long as possible.
 Bitcoin contributions to 1F9Y1Gd3Pmmchxa7uGFd3zBQY9zVuX78Jd will help keep it online.
 Thankyou.